CoderDoge1108/academic_website/content/home/experience.md

     description: |2-
         Intelligent Risk Management Lab, JD Technology

-        * Built Bi-GRU and DeepFM models on user behavior features to predict the credit use rate and overall profit of every user in cash loan and consumer debt.
-The model can propose decisions to increase their credit limit for maximizing income, and achieved 21.4% overall profit increase.
+        * Developed Bi-GRU and DeepFM models for predicting credit use rate and profit, achieving a 21.4% increase.
-        * Built a heterogeneous graph on different types of user connections, and applied GNN models to propagate the credit score.
-The model can improve the overall accuracy of the XGB model by 5% in user classification.
+        * Built a heterogeneous graph and GNN models to improve credit score classification by 5%.
-        * Invented one kind of GAN-styled model using differential privacy to improve the efficiency and security of federated learning.
-Applied for 10 CN patents based on the research outputs, and was listed as 1st or 2nd inventor in 8 of them.
-One of the patents was awarded as 1st Runner-up in the 3rd [JD Discovery Cup Patent Competition](https://blog.csdn.net/JDDTechTalk/article/details/109615799) (Top 0.1%).
+        * Invented a GAN-styled model with differential privacy, leading to 10 CN patents, and awarded in the [JD Discovery Cup Patent Competition](https://blog.csdn.net/JDDTechTalk/article/details/109615799) (Top 0.1%).
         * Authored Chapter 5 of [Federated Learning: Technologies and Practices](https://www.amazon.cn/dp/B091GWK1Z6).